Ivan-Tarasenko/Collections/README.md

   <img src="/Preview/Dictionary.gif" width="149" height="300"/>
 </p>

+## Description
+The application in which I worked with the main collections in Swift.
+Array, Set and Dictionary.
+And also with their main operations.

 ## Getting Started
 - Just download the project as a zip archive
+- To avoid downloading preview files, download the “main” branch
 - Open it in Xcode
 - Run in the simulator